Sunday Daylong Intensives

 Transform Your Emotional Patterns with the Five Dakinis

-In this daylong retreat, you’ll meet the energies of the “five dakinis,” the dancing embodiments of feminine wisdom in the Tibetan Buddhist tradition.
+In this daylong intensive, you’ll meet the energies of the “five dakinis,” the dancing embodiments of feminine wisdom in the Tibetan Buddhist tradition.
 These dakinis manifest the sacred feminine energy that has been stripped from many religions and cultures — energy that is so desperately needed in the world today.
 You will meet the Mandala of the Five Dakinis, helping you to transform five constricting emotional patterns into power and strength.

 About Lama Tsultrim Allione...